 Your next piece of the puzzle is what boots to wear on a motorcycle.
-In terms of style, it’s completely up to you: anything from motorcycle sneakers to full-on motocross boots have its use.
-Regardless of what you pick, however, make sure that your boots are sturdy and have ankle and toe protection.
+In terms of style, it’s completely up to you: anything from motorcycle sneakers to full-on motocross boots has its use.
+However, regardless of what you pick, make sure that your boots are sturdy and have ankle and toe protection.
 Ideally, don’t just opt for heavy-duty construction or hiking boots but buy motorcycle-specific footwear.
-This is because you will need that extra protection in case your foot gets caught under the bike, or if you crash.
+This is because you will need that extra protection if your foot gets caught under the bike or if you crash.

 Gloves and Base Layers

 Finally, you’ll need some base layers.
-Sure, you can just wear your T shirt or jumper underneath your motorcycle jacket, but base layers are typically made of thinner, moisture-wicking material that helps you stay cool, dry, and comfortable.
+Sure, you can wear your T-shirt or jumper underneath your motorcycle jacket.
+Still, base layers are typically made of thinner, moisture-wicking material that helps you stay cool, dry, and comfortable.
 Thermal base layers will keep you warm during those colder months.

 Motorcycle Wear Year-Round

 While a lot of motorcycle wear is universal and can be worn year-round, there are some nuances to hot and cold weather riding.
-Let’s go over each one briefly and see how you can stay protected but comfortable, no matter what the weather is like.
+Let’s go over each one briefly and see how you can stay protected but comfortable, no matter the weather.

 What to Wear on a Motorcycle in the Summer?

-If you live someplace warm and sunny, we bet that blue-jeans-and-t-shirt scenario we mentioned earlier is sounding really good to you.
-However, do wear a motorcycle jacket in the summer, and do gear up when it comes to protective motorcycle jeans or pants.
+If you live someplace warm and sunny, we bet that the blue-jeans-and-t-shirt scenario we mentioned earlier sounds really good to you.
+However, do wear a motorcycle jacket in the summer and dogear up when it comes to protective motorcycle jeans or pants.
 There are so many summer motorcycle gear options available with integrated mesh panels, breathable fabric, and plenty of vents to keep you cool even when the temperatures soar.
 Opt for lightweight, well-ventilated jackets and pants, and stay safe on the road.

 What to Wear When Riding a Motorcycle in Cold Weather?

 If you know you’ll be riding your motorcycle in the off-season just as much as during the warmer months, prepare to deal with the cold and the rain.
-The simplest solution is to buy four-season gear that will have a GoreTex outer shell to protect you from wet conditions, and removable liners to keep you warm during winter.
-In addition, layer up: using several base and thermal layers will help keep warm.
+The simplest solution is to buy four-season gear with a GoreTex outer shell to protect you from wet conditions and removable liners to keep you warm during winter.
+In addition, layer up using several base and thermal layers will help keep warm.
 Remember to wear a neck buff for added warmth, and if all fails or if you’re riding somewhere with temperatures below zero, consider getting some heated riding gear.